MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-conversations.md

 ### Recognize intent

-The Bot Builder SDK supplies _recognizers_ that can process a message to determine intent, so your bot can initiate the appropriate conversational flow.
+The Bot Framework SDK supplies _recognizers_ that can process a message to determine intent, so your bot can initiate the appropriate conversational flow.
 Call the recognizer's _recognize_ async method to determine the user's intent from their message content.
 You can then call the _get top scoring intent_ method on the result to get the recognizer's top prediction.

 A recognizer could use regular expressions, language understanding, or other logic that you develop.
 The following are examples of possible recognizers: